 You can also add your paddocks by selecting Paddocks from the menu on the left, then the plus button in the bottom right.

 Mobs can be added from the same Plus button on the Map page, or via the Mobs in the menu.
+Use the Set up/other option when adding mobs at this stage.
 Add as many classes to a mob as you need to identify them in a way that works for you.

 Try adding one of your mobs to the Yard, so we can practice moving mobs later.